RamonGiovane/py-data-digger/README.md

 ```

-This is not only tedious but labourous!
+This is not only tedious but labourious!
 At least, it's safe.
-We would not raise errors.
+We would not raise errors to break our code.

 ## Introducing `dig`
 With this tool we may quickly and securely navigate through all sorts of nested data.

-Let's consider the nasty_dict from the past section and that we also want to access the list of components.
+Let's consider the `nasty_dict` from the past section and that we also want to access the list of components.
 ```python
 components: list | None = dig(nasty_dict, "machines", 0, "engine", "components")
 ```